Commonwealth of Australia

 South Australia then adopted a second flag in 1876, also a Blue Ensign, with a new badge.
 The badge design was an artistic rendition of the arrival of Britannia (a woman in flowing garb and holding a shield, representing the new settlers) meeting an Aboriginal sitting with a spear on a rocky shoreline.
 A kangaroo appears to be carved into the rocks behind the Aboriginal.
 This flag was adopted after a request from the Colonial Office for a new design over the old one due to its similarity to the flags of New Zealand and Victoria.

 The current state flag of South Australia, was officially adopted by the government of South Australia in 1904.
 The flag is based on the defaced British Blue Ensign with the state badge located in the fly.
 The badge is a gold disc featuring a Piping Shrike with its wings outstretched.
 The badge is believed to have been designed by Robert Craig.
-On the right is a sewn Wool 36"x72" vintage flag estimated by seller to be at least 60 years old with a printed badge.
+Shown is a sewn Wool 36"x72" vintage flag estimated by seller to be at least 60 years old with a printed badge.
 It originally came from the Tumbling Waters Museum and has some identification numbers written on the canvas heading.
 No maker's label.

 Governor's Flag